TrendingTechnology/cog_how_to/README.md

 ![red](red.png)
 ![nir](nir.png)

 Now you can access the images in seconds compared to minutes in the past.
-I hope I was able to show you how to use COGs in Rasterio.
+I hope I was able to show you how to use COGs in Rasterio and why they are great.
 Have a great day!

 All together: